 Coaching can help you stand out from the crowd and unlock the potential in your firm by engaging your employees in business development.
 It provides a collaborative strategy that develops self-awareness and motivates them to deliver.

 A company’s value is largely in its staff, and so organisations must actively ensure that employees are engaged with the company vision, as well as developing business strategy and plans.
 Effective organisational advocates are needed to champion companies and help to engage employees at all levels.
 In addition, developing authentic relationships with clients is a key fundamental of business.

 This requires ‘soft skills’ – those intangible attributes that enable us to interact harmoniously and build positive relationships.
 Emotional intelligence is a vital component of this skill-set – and, good news – it can be developed through personalised, creative and comprehensive coaching.
-Coaching a few key individuals can have widespread, positive effects, with whole teams participating in a more collaborative manner1,2.
-Compared to other forms of workplace development, including popular methods such as training and 360 feedback, coaching has been found to have the most significant positive effect on work motivation, behaviour and performance3.
-And the science backs this up; ‘The Neuroscience of Leadership Coaching’ demonstrates how leadership coaching techniques actively engage different brain areas associated with these positive changes, leading to those critical developments in mind-set and behaviour4.
+Coaching a few key individuals can have widespread, positive effects, with whole teams participating in a more collaborative manner (reference 1&2).
+Compared to other forms of workplace development, including popular methods such as training and 360 feedback, coaching has been found to have the most significant positive effect on work motivation, behaviour and performance (reference 3).
+And the science backs this up; ‘The Neuroscience of Leadership Coaching’ demonstrates how leadership coaching techniques actively engage different brain areas associated with these positive changes, leading to those critical developments in mind-set and behaviour (reference 4).

 Why Does Coaching Help?

 Coaching grows the individuals and enhances self-knowledge by giving feedback on skills and progress.

 Coaching raises the awareness of the needs of others by asking what makes others ‘tick’ and how to respond.
 It develops awareness of subtle clues about human behaviour, e.g. key buying signals from clients.